 We keep personal data for four years after the end of your course in order to provide an audit for inspection and for safeguarding purposes.

-You provide us information regarding yourself and your family by completing a Host Family Questionnaire at the time of the home visit.
-You may provide information subsequently by email, through the Homestay Risk Assessment, and on the Host Family Declaration.
+You provide us information regarding yourself and your family by completing a Homestay Questionnaire at the time of the home visit.
+You may provide information subsequently by email, through the Homestay Risk Assessment, and on the Homestay Declaration.

 This will include personal information that we require to process your application for providing homestay, such as names and dates of birth, address, bank details, as well as contact information including your telephone number and email.